routingblog/arbitration/content/docs/problems.md

 ## Speed of Resolution

 - Arbitration is actually faster than litigation.
 Cases typically take around two to two-and-a-half years to reach trial but mean time to disposition for an employment arbitration case that resulted in an award was 361.5 days. [^colvinempirical3]  However, it is also important to recognize that most cases in both litigation and arbitration are settled before a final hearing.
+Furthermore much of the reason for the reduced length of resolution is that arbitration gives up important procedural rights.

 ## Fees